tgpholly/EUS/README.md

 Install the dependencies and then simply drop the EUS.js into a Revolution instance's modules folder **(If you still have [example_request_handler.js](https://github.com/tgpethan/Revolution/blob/master/modules/example_request_handler.js) be sure to delete it!)**

 If this is running at a URL then you can define the url to build from in the config with the **baseURL** property.
-Just don't put a / at the end!
+Remember to put a / at the end or the url will be malformed!

 If you want to expand the files that the server allows to be sent to it this can be done in the **allowedTypes** array